ndrewtl/airspace-jekyll/_posts/2017-03-15-mixed-models.md

 summary(mixed.lmer2)
 ```

-Here, we are trying to account for **all the mountain-range-level** *and* **all the site-level influences** and we are hoping that our random effects have soaked up all these influences, so we can control for them in the model.
+Here, we are trying to account for **all the mountain-range-level** *and* **all the site-level influences** and we are hoping that our random effects have soaked up all these influences so we can control for them in the model.

-For the record you could also use the below syntax, but I'd advise you to set out your variables properly and make sure nesting is stated explicitly within them - that way you don't have to remember to specify the nesting.
+For the record, you could also use the below syntax, but I'd advise you to set out your variables properly and make sure nesting is stated explicitly within them, that way you don't have to remember to specify the nesting.

 `(1|mountainRange/site)`  or even
 `(1|mountainRange) + (1|mountainRange:site)`